Taxonomic rank: Ranks in botany

+Botanical ranks categorize organisms based (often) on their relationships (monophyly is not required by that clade, which does not even mention this word, nor that of "clade").
+They start with Kingdom, then move to Division (or Phylum), Class, Order, Family, Genus, and Species.
+Taxa at each rank generally possess shared characteristics and evolutionary history.
+Understanding these ranks aids in taxonomy and studying biodiversity.

 There are definitions of the following taxonomic categories in the International Code of Nomenclature for Cultivated Plants: cultivar group, cultivar, grex.

 The rules in the ICN apply primarily to the ranks of family and below, and only to some extent to those above the rank of family.
-Also see descriptive botanical name.

 Names of botanical taxa

 Taxa at the rank of genus and above have a botanical name in one part (unitary name); those at the rank of species and above (but below genus) have a botanical name in two parts (binary name); all taxa below the rank of species have a botanical name in three parts (an infraspecific name).
 To indicate the rank of the infraspecific name, a "connecting term" is needed.
-Thus Poa secunda subsp. juncifolia, where "subsp." is an abbreviation for "subspecies", is the name of a subspecies of Poa secunda.
+Thus Poa secunda subsp. juncifolia, where "subsp". is an abbreviation for "subspecies", is the name of a subspecies of Poa secunda.

 Hybrids can be specified either by a "hybrid formula" that specifies the parentage, or may be given a name.
 For hybrids receiving a hybrid name, the same ranks apply, prefixed with notho (Greek: 'bastard'), with nothogenus as the highest permitted rank.